Brycekratzer/Economic-Web-DashBoard/README.md

 ## Updates

+### March 30th 2025

+Added Montary Policy Data, and moved the `updated_data.py` script to run only every Saturday as a good amount of economic indictors don't have readily available data updated daily.

 ### March 29th 2025

 Updated diretory paths for smooth git action updates.
 Working on accessing `.csv` files from data directory in the app.js file.
 Made a simple pipeline structure for data preprocessing in `scripts/update_data.py`